prantlf/v-json/README.md

 ## Performance

-This module is almost 3.8x faster than `x.json2` when parsing:
+This module is around 4x faster than `x.json2` when parsing:

     ❯ ./parse_bench.vsh

-    SPENT  1082.011 ms in parsing condensed with x.json2 SPENT   283.197 ms in parsing condensed with prantlf.json SPENT  1047.946 ms in parsing pretty with x.json2 SPENT   284.696 ms in parsing pretty with prantlf.json
+    SPENT  1130.785 ms in parsing condensed with x.json2 SPENT   282.204 ms in parsing condensed with prantlf.json SPENT  1071.293 ms in parsing pretty with x.json2 SPENT   271.030 ms in parsing pretty with prantlf.json

-and almost 3.5x faster when stringifying:
+and almost 3x faster when stringifying:

     ❯ ./stringify_bench.vsh

-    SPENT  1271.921 ms in stringifying condensed with x.json2 SPENT   380.261 ms in stringifying condensed with prantlf.json SPENT  1386.552 ms in stringifying pretty with x.json2 SPENT   398.728 ms in stringifying pretty with prantlf.json
+    SPENT  1201.283 ms in stringifying condensed with x.json2 SPENT   439.548 ms in stringifying condensed with prantlf.json SPENT  1307.802 ms in stringifying pretty with x.json2 SPENT   445.283 ms in stringifying pretty with prantlf.json

+and almost 4x faster when unmarshalling:

+    ❯ ./unmarshal_bench.vsh

+    SPENT   155.405 ms in unmarshalling condensed with json SPENT  1184.805 ms in unmarshalling condensed with x.json2 SPENT   330.345 ms in unmarshalling condensed with prantlf.json SPENT   153.020 ms in unmarshalling pretty with json SPENT  1172.505 ms in unmarshalling pretty with x.json2 SPENT   304.557 ms in unmarshalling pretty with prantlf.json

+and more than 46x and in the pretty mode more than 68x faster when marshalling:

+    ❯ ./marshal_bench.vsh

+    SPENT    96.876 ms in marshalling condensed with json SPENT   516.113 ms in marshalling condensed with x.json2 SPENT    11.678 ms in marshalling condensed with prantlf.json SPENT    87.807 ms in marshalling pretty with json SPENT  1027.831 ms in marshalling pretty with x.json2 SPENT    15.724 ms in marshalling pretty with prantlf.json

 ## TODO